gioblu/Cape/README.md

    |      |_____| |_____| |_____
    |_____ |     | |       |_____  version 2.0

-Cape Copyright (c) 2012-2018, Giovanni Blu Mitolo All rights reserved.
+Cape Copyright © 2012-2018, Giovanni Blu Mitolo All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.